FruitbatM/explore-national-parks-of-japan/testing.md

 - A responsive hero background image with opacity does not affect text.
 - The hero image covers the whole viewport size.
 - The content is centered.
-- The hero image is fully responsive and it looks good on all screen sizes.
+- The hero image is fully responsive, and it looks good on all screen sizes.

 ## Map functionality

 - When the user hovers over the marker, the national park's name shows.
-And when the user clicks on the marker, the national park information with the correspoing image changes on the left side based on the marker the user clicked.
+And when the user clicks on the marker, the national park information with the correspond image changes on the left side based on the marker the user clicked.

 ## Weather functionality

 - The user can select a national park from the drop-down menu.
-Upon selection, the weather data will get displayed with the current and todays weather data.
+Upon selection, the weather data will get displayed with the current and today's weather data.
+- Mouseup function works correctly.

 ## Button

 - The button under Contact (Get in touch!) section works as expected.
 When clicked it sends the email.
 - When hover over, the button changes to expected background and border color.
-- Back to top arrow button appears on the lower right of page when the user start to scroll down a page.
+- Back to top arrow button appears on the lower right of page when the user starts to scroll down a page.
 Once clicked, as expected it jumps to the top or the webpage.

 ## Contact form